AngieLiang/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

 * Similarity:
         1. Duplicates - Both tuples and lists allow for duplicates.
         2. Indexing, Selecting, & Slicing - Both tuples and lists index using integer values found within brackets.
-So, if you want the first 3 values of a given list or tuple, the syntax would be the same
+So, if you want the first 3 values of a given list or tuple, the syntax would be the same.
         3. Comparing & Sorting - Two tuples or two lists are both compared by their first element, and if there is a tie, then by the second element, and so on.
-No further attention is paid to subsequent elements after earlier elements show a difference
+No further attention is paid to subsequent elements after earlier elements show a difference.
+* Differnece:
+        1. Syntax - Lists use [], tuples use ()
+        2. Mutability - Elements in a given list are mutable, elements in a given tuple are NOT mutable.
+        3. Homo vs. Heterogeneity of Elements - List objects are homogenous (objects/subjects of the same type); Tuple objects are heterogeneous (mostly heterogenous objects, but not forced)
+        4. Looping vs. Structures - Although both allow for looping (for x in my_list...), it only really makes sense to do it for a list.
+Tuples are more appropriate for structuring and presenting information.
+* Tuples will work as keys in dictionary:
+        As hashtables (dictionaries) require that its keys are hashable and therefore immutable, only tuples can act as dictionary keys, not lists.

 ---